datumchi/specification/src/protocol/overview.rst

 * Registering a Device to a Domain Identity Service
 * Authenticate a Device to a Domain Identity Service
-* Establishing an Identity to your Domain Identity Service
+* Establishing an Identity to your Domain Identity Service using your Authenticated Device
-* Creating a Collaboration (Full Lifecycle)
+* Creating a Collaboration (Full Lifecycle) using your Authenticated Device